Discover more from mixed feelings

 the impossible pressure of “best friendship”

 Best friendship has our culture in a chokehold.
-Consider the BFF necklace — the jagged half-hearts we wear to commemorate the pinnacle of friendship and declare to the world that you’re platonically taken.
+Consider the BFF necklace — the jagged half-hearts we wear to declare to the world that we’re platonically taken.
 It’s the most pertinent symbol of the social capital of BFFs.
 The media taunts us with these relationships from the get.
 Instagram douses us in friendship appreciation posts — there’s a National Best Friends day for fuck’s sake.
 The glorified all-consuming, all-knowing, unbreakable bond is a must-have accessory for every season of life.
 But, guess what?
 Those bff necklaces and the friendships they signify have one thing in common: they get too much wear, and they break.

 The last best friend I had was my most favorite.
 Every failed best friendship prior to this one didn’t matter — they paled in comparison.
 This was my forever friend, my platonic soulmate, my perfect match.
 We lived together, threw parties together, traveled, and made theater.
 We were each other’s good mornings and good nights.
 It’s not unhealthy (I told myself), we just have something different (I reasoned).